Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Sorting the Scattered Light

-In Fig.~\ref{FigOne}(a) we compare the dominant polarisation component of the inelastically scattered field $\boldsymbol{E}^{(q)}(x, y)$ to the lowest-order LP modes.
+In Fig.~\ref{FigOne} we compare the dominant polarisation component of the inelastically scattered field $\boldsymbol{E}^{(q)}(x, y)$ to the lowest-order LP modes.
 We find that displacements parallel to the trapping axis ($\boldsymbol{\hat{e}}_{z}$) produce an electric field profile reminiscent of the LP$_{01}$ mode supported in optical fibers.
 Conversely, the fields produced for displacements along $\boldsymbol{\hat{e}}_{x}$ and $\boldsymbol{\hat{e}}_{y}$ are reminiscent of the LP$_{11\mathrm{a}}$ and LP$_{11\mathrm{b}}$ modes, respectively.
-Inspired by this observation, we have opted to couple the scattered field into a space-division demultiplexing photonic chip \cite{noauthor_lpmux_nodate}, which functions as a spatial mode sorter.
-As depicted schematically in Fig.~\ref{FigOne}(a), this allows us to isolate contributions from each translational DOF in amplitude modulations of a unique LP mode.
+Inspired by this observation, we choose to decompose the scattered field in the LP mode basis.
+This is achieved by coupling the light scattered from the nanoparticle into a commercially available space-division demultiplexing photonic chip \cite{noauthor_lpmux_nodate}, which functions as a spatial mode sorter.
+As depicted schematically in Fig.~\ref{FigOne}, this allows us to read out each translational DOF from amplitude modulations of a unique LP mode.
 Before quantifying this effect, however, let us first consider the experimental setup used to implement this selective measurement protocol.